Woman hospitalized after boat capsizes off Biscayne Bay; 14 rescued

 Fire officials said the group was entering the inlet when they hit a wave, forcing the boat to capsize and sending the boaters, including children, into the water.

-Shortly after the vessel overturned, onlookers took out their cellphone and began to record the tense scene.
+Shortly after the vessel overturned, onlookers took out their cellphones and began to record the tense scene.
 “Oh, my God, they are drowning.
 Oh, my God,” a woman is heard saying in the video.

 Phillips then called for his friend Ron Stamey.
 “I immediately got my kayak, I put it in the water, and I went to them to help,” said Stamey.